cvzoya/visuallydata/README.md

 This code is associated with the following project page: http://visdata.mit.edu/

+In this repo, we provide metadata and annotations for thousands of infographics, for various computer vision and natural language tasks.
+We used this data in the reports: https://arxiv.org/pdf/1807.10441 and https://arxiv.org/pdf/1709.09215.

+To learn how to use the data: [howto.ipynb](https://github.com/cvzoya/visuallydata/blob/master/howto.ipynb)

 If you use the data or code in this git repo, please consider citing:
 ```
 @inproceedings{visually2,